Skip to Main Contents

 term

 We will develop mobility products that use next-generation power sources instead of fossil fuels (electric motorcycles, PAS, low-speed electric land cars), propose sharing services in collaboration with local governments, and pursue collaborations with partners aimed at the unification of social infrastructure focused on CASE, the latest trend in the automobile industry.
-Sales of our motorcycles in developed countries in FY2022 were 322.9 billion yen.
+Sales of our motorcycles in developed countries in FY2023 were 354.2 billion yen.
 If sales of motorcycles equipped with gasoline-powered internal combustion engines dropped by 50% due to changes in preferences in markets in developed countries which are rapidly going carbon-free, it would reduce the company’s sales by 90 billion yen.

 Reputation